nre-learning/nre-blog/content/_index.md

 {{< canister color="primary" >}}
 ### User-centric.
 No strings.
 This is an educational platform aimed at helping industry adopt automation more readily.
-So no paywalls, no tracking, no spam.
+So, there are no paywalls, no tracking, no spam.
 {{< /canister >}}

 {{< canister color="primary" >}}
 ### Open.
 Yours to shape.
 NRE Labs is built on Antidote, an open source project published on [GitHub](https://github.com/nre-learning/antidote) under an Apache v2 license.
-Curriculum is published under Creative Commons.
+The curriculum itself is published under Creative Commons.
 Anyone can join the developer community!
 {{< /canister >}}
 {{< /three-col >}}